 The meal charge policy must be communicated in writing to all households at the start of each school year and to households transferring to the school during the school year.
-This charge policy will be included in with the 'letter to households' about the free and reduced program.
+This charge policy will be distributed to all households within the school district along with a letter detailing meal benefits.

-Students at ALL SCHOOLS will be offered free breakfast and lunch daily.
-All students are encouraged to eat at School to enhance learning.
+All students are encouraged to eat at school to enhance learning.

-When account balance is negative an automated call and an email will occur weekly and will continue until the account is brought to a positive balance and/or applied for Free/Reduced lunch.
-Parents will receive an email weekly reminding you to use Lunch Money Now online to check balance, make deposit, or pay with cash or check to any school campus.
+When the account balance is negative, an automated call and an email will occur weekly and will continue until the account is brought to a positive balance and/or a completed meal benefits application is submitted, processed, and approved for meal benefits.

 If FNS has not received payment and the grace period(10 meal charges); is exhausted and meal charges have not been paid, then FNS will send a U.S. Postal letter to the parent to remind them we have been feeding your child in good faith and that money is owed to the student's account.
 Automated calls and emails will continue to the parent phone number on file with the district.
 If after being notified by mail and FNS has not received payment FNS managers will contact their school principal to contact the parent.
-A decision will be made by the Principal to either continue feeding the child in good faith or discontinue feeding lunch at school.
-The parent will be informed and expected to send a lunch to school so your child does not do without a lunch or parents will apply for the Free/Reduced meal program.
-Nonprofit School Food Service resources may not be used to cover costs related to Bad Debt arising from uncollected student meal accounts and Dickinson School District will be responsible for paying those delinquent accounts.
+A decision will be made by the campus principal to either continue feeding the child in good faith or discontinue feeding lunch at school.
+The parent will be informed and expected to send a lunch to school so your child does not do without lunch.
+Nonprofit School Food Service resources may not be used to cover costs related to bad debt arising from uncollected student meal accounts and the Dickinson School District will be responsible for paying those delinquent accounts.

 Dickinson ISD will collect on all unpaid meal charges.
-The parent/guardian is responsible to repay any charges that have accrued before the end of the school year and for charges made prior to application approval.
-All charges will be carried over to the students account the following year.
-We will stop taking checks 2 weeks before the end of school.
+The parent/guardian is responsible to repay any charges that have accrued before the end of the school year and for charges made prior to application approval of meal benefits.
+All charges will be carried over to the student's account the following year.
+We will stop taking checks two (2) weeks before the end of school.

-A la carte foods such as chips, cookies, ice cream and other snacks cannot be charged as they are not food items required to operate the National School lunch program (NSLP) and School Breakfast program (SBP).
+A la carte items such as chips, cookies, ice cream, and other snacks cannot be charged as they are not food items required to operate the National School Lunch Program (NSLP) and School Breakfast Program (SBP).

-•In-Sufficient Checks: Checks returned for insufficient funds will not be accepted for future payments.
-Cash, money orders or using Lunch Money Now will be the only payment options.
+In-Sufficient Checks: Checks returned for insufficient funds will not be accepted for future payments.
+Cash, money orders, or online payments using Lunch Money Now will be the only payment options.